 But taking time off work on a weekday on a weekly basis sometimes just isn’t feasible due to commuting to and from Ken’s office in LA’s notorious traffic, or because of your particular job demands.
 Phone sessions and webcam sessions are available, too.
-But if your schedule at work prevents you from coming to therapy during the weekday afternoons or evenings at all, GayTherapyLA is proud to offer counseling sessions on each weekday morning (from 8:00 am to 10:30 am) and all day weekends (Saturday/Sunday) with associate staff clinicians that include very qualified Master’s-level therapists (who are registered with the California Board of Behavioral Sciences) who work
+But if your schedule at work prevents you from coming to therapy during the weekday afternoons or evenings at all, GayTherapyLA is proud to offer counseling sessions on each weekday morning (from 8:00 am to 10:30 am) and all day weekends (Saturday/Sunday) with associate staff clinicians that include very qualified Master’s-level therapists (who are registered with the California Board of Behavioral Sciences).

-Matthew, Mariah, and Tanya offer sessions at somewhat lower fees than Ken, because they work under his employment and supervision until they are licensed to practice independently in California.
-Insurance reimbursement for sessions with Matthew, Mariah, or Tanya MAY be possible, as long as you have a PPO plan with out-of-network benefits (no HMO plans) who will reimburse for Associate Professional Clinical Counselors or Associate Marriage and Family Therapists, or Associate Clinical Social Workers.
+Matthew and Tanya offer sessions at somewhat lower fees than Ken, because they work under his employment and supervision until they are licensed to practice independently in California.
+Insurance reimbursement for sessions with Matthew or Tanya MAY be possible, as long as you have a PPO plan with out-of-network benefits (no HMO plans) who will reimburse for Associate Professional Clinical Counselors or Associate Marriage and Family Therapists, or Associate Clinical Social Workers.
 Many health insurance plans will vary on their coverage policies, and it is up to you to contact your plan to clarify your reimbursement eligibility.
 Receipts will be provided to you, but please check with your plan for information regarding authorizations, verification of out-of-network coverage, deductibles, co-insurances, and reimbursement policies.